avouros/clustering-workplace/README.md

 - Write a wiki!

-- Create some tests.
+- Write some tests.

+- Convert the rest of GUIDE to App Design.

-- Release the full version.
+- Release full version.

 ## Notes